Jane is a Sydney-based presenter, author and tour-leader.

 The Saturday Paper, February 2017

 Jane has Chinese and Anglo-Scottish heritage.
 She grew up in Hong Kong and went to Glenealy Junior School and Island School.
 Her parents were journalists.
-She has two brothers, one of whom, Stephen, is a former Fairfax journalist who now works at the ABC.
-Her other brother, Andrew, is a lawyer.
+She has two brothers.
+Stephen is a former Fairfax journalist who now works at the ABC.
+Andrew is a lawyer.

 Her non-fiction books include China Baby Love, about Queensland teacher Linda Shum who transformed a Chinese orphanage (ABC Books, April 2017).
 From Rice to Riches, was published in 2003 by Pan MacMillan and as an e-book in 2014.
 You can read a review here.